cpena107/Cluster-CPFA/README.md

-# CPFA-ARGoS
+# ClusterMap-CPFA-ARGoS

 ARGoS (Autonomous Robots Go Swarming) is a multi-physics robot simulator. iAnt-ARGoS is an extension to ARGoS that implements the CPFA-ARGoS algorithm and provides a mechanism for performing experiments with iAnts.

 ### Updates
-This project was forked from [BCLab-UNM](https://github.com/BCLab-UNM/CPFA-ARGoS) and updated.
-The project has been tested with the `CPFAExample.xml` in the `/experiments` folder.
+This project was forked from [MARSLab-UTRGV](https://github.com/MARSLab-UTRGV/CPFA-ARGoS) and updated.
+The project has been tested with the `CPFA_ClusterMap_random.xml` in the `/experiments` folder.
 You can follow the installation guide below to install and run the updated system.

 ---

 ### Quick Start Installation Guide

 The CPFA-ARGoS system has two components:
-1. The **CPFA logic controllers** that implement the CPFA algorithm in the ARGoS robot simulator.
+1. The **Cluster logic controllers** that implement the ClusterMap-CPFA algorithm in the ARGoS robot simulator.
-2. The **Genetic Algorithm** that evolves the parameters used by the CPFA algorithm.

-You can run the CPFA algorithm on ARGoS using OS X or Linux (see installation instructions below).
-To run the evolver, you must use the Moses MPI cluster, which has 6 hosts with 24 cores.
-You can also use the cluster to run experiments without tying up your local machine.
+You can run the ClusterMap-CPFA algorithm on ARGoS using OS X or Linux (see installation instructions below).

 ---